Wade008/T3A2-A---Full-Stack-App-Part-A-/README.md

 ### Functionality/features

  Essentially, the application allows a retail worker/store owner to add or remove customer credit for individual customers.
-For example, if a customer purchases a particular item the retailer can choose to add credit to their name, so the customer can use it at a later stage (like an incentive to came back into the store again).
-Also, the retail worker/store owner can be categorised (e.g. credit towards shirts only or shoes only or general store credit).
+For example, if a customer purchases a particular item the retailer can choose to add credit to their name, so the customer can use it at a later stage (like an incentive to came back into the store again).  optional function, the retail worker/store owner can be categorised (e.g. credit towards shirts only or shoes only or general store credit).
 The retail can choose the category of credit.
 Also a dollar value can be placed on the different categories of credit.
 The main features/functionality will be:
     • Retail dashboard – for retail workers/store owners only
         ◦ Able to configure the categories of store credit and the dollar value of the store credit ◦ Can see metrics like outstanding credit, number of customers with credit, outstanding amount of credit in dollar value.